Everest High Pass Trek

 • A guide and porters (1 porter for every two trekkers)

-• Arrangement of emergency helicopter service (which will be paid by travel insurance company)
+• Arrangement of emergency helicopter service (which will be paid for by the travel insurance company)

 Exclusions